 God’s Plan for sexuality and His definition of marriage:

 When asked about marriage and divorce, Jesus said,

 “Haven’t you read,” he replied, “that at the beginning the Creator ‘made them male and female,’ and said, ‘For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh’?
 So they are no longer two, but one.
 Therefore what God has joined together, let man not separate.”
 (Matthew 19:4-6; See also Genesis 1:27 and Genesis 2:24; Ephesians 5:31)

 God defines marriage as a man LEAVING HIS FATHER AND MOTHER and uniting to his wife, so that TWO become one flesh.
-God created the first marriage relationship:
+The Lord created the first marriage relationship:

 God made Adam, but said, “It is not good for the man to be alone.
 I will make A helper suitable for him.”
 (Genesis 2:18)

 Why polygamy is not God’s Will or intention for human sexual relationships: